 Using gpg for encryption on Linux is an important way to store PKI keys in hardware-backed security modules like a Yubikey, or a more traditional smartcard.
 Using an agent is also an important way to securely make the authentication process more convenient.

-After installing gnupg, the tooling, libraries, and daemons will be installed including the gpg-agent these changes will bring the agent online for use.
-You've probably already done this if you have your keys created and ready to go, there are plenty of great guides describing that process.
+After installing gnupg, the gpg-agent daemon (among others), tooling, and libraries will be on your system.
+These changes will bring that agent online for use.
+If you have your keys created, you've probably already installed the package.
+If not, there are plenty of great guides describing the process.

-Running the ssh-agent daemon will interfere with running gpg-agent with its ssh agent capability.
+Allowing the ssh-agent daemon to run will interfere with running gpg-agent and its ssh agent capability.

 Edit this file to change the line